 Subject Reference/Theme/Guidance Implications/Relevance 1.
 Active People Survey South Derbyshire adult participation results analysed Strategy needs to ensure sufficient land and facilities available to increase participation levels, especially for those who are inactive, and for the increasing proportion of older adults.
 2. Community Buildings CVS Community Buildings Database, providing a baseline index of community facilities.
 Detailed audit is needed for assessing the accuracy and quality of provision - a recommendation included in the Strategy.
-3. Corporate Plan Under review - evolving plan that needs to feed into, and be influenced by this Strategy.
+3. Corporate Plan SDDC Corporate Plan 2009-2014 - South Derbyshire Changing for the Better.
+The overall vision of the existing Plan is 'Making South Derbyshire a better place to live, work and visit'.
+One of its four main themes is active lifestyle choices, aimed at improving health and wellbeing by promoting and enabling a range of leisure and cultural activities for all age groups.
+Sport and physical activity also contribute to the other three themes.
+Under review - evolving plan that needs to feed into, and be influenced by this Strategy.
 Anticipated key principles will focus on: People; Places; Processes 4.
-Cricket World Derbyshire is a host city.
-Potential for generating interest in the sport 5.
-Cup 2017 Cycling Plan Derbyshire Cycling Plan, adopted in January 2016.
+Cricket World Cup 2017 Derbyshire is a host city.
+Potential for generating interest in the sport especially amongst women and girls 5.
+Cycling Plan Derbyshire Cycling Plan, adopted in January 2016.
 Its ambition is that by 2025, Derbyshire will be the most connected and integrated county for cycling in England, recognised as a premier cycling destination for visitors.
-More Derbyshire people of all ages and abilities will be cycling regularly for leisure, active travel and sport. especially amongst women and girls New plan that needs to feed into, and be influenced by this Strategy.
+More Derbyshire people of all ages and abilities will be cycling regularly for leisure, active travel and sport.
+New plan that needs to feed into, and be influenced by this Strategy.
 6. Derbyshire Sport Insight Derbyshire Sport Insight presentation.
 Analyses the demand, supply, systems and context.
 Highlights an ageing population across Derbyshire, with the overall proportion of inactive adults increasing and those active decreasing, although the proportion of adults who are regularly active (more than 3 x week) is increasing.
 54.7% of adults indicate they would like to do more sport.
 Insight for informing the new Derbyshire Sport Strategy, and provides good analysis for informing this Strategy.
 7. Derbyshire Sports Strategy Plan for Sport and Active Recreation in Derbyshire 2012-2015 produced by Derbyshire Sport.
 Its aim is to make Derbyshire one of the most active and successful sporting counties in the country by 2020.
 Its three ambitions are to increase participation in sport and active recreation; develop Derbyshire's talented sportspeople, and strengthen the sport system across the public, private and voluntary sectors.
 Under review - evolving Plan that needs to feed into, and be influenced by this Strategy.
 8. Derbyshire Health and Wellbeing Strategy Derbyshire Health and Wellbeing Strategy -2012-15, produced by Derbyshire Partnership Forum has a vision to reduce health inequalities, and improve health and wellbeing across all stages of life by working in partnership with our communities.
 Its priorities include: best start in early years; promotion of healthy lifestyles; improvement of mental health; independent living for people with long term conditions, and improved health and wellbeing of older people.
 Under review - evolving Plan that needs to feed into, and be influenced by this Strategy.
 9. Greenways Strategy Derbyshire Greenways Strategy - under development, and is likely to be published/adopted in 2016 Potentially a fourth 'strand' for this Strategy, in addition to community facilities, playing pitches and open space.